 The following is excerpted from

 Women in Racing: In Their Own Words.
-Published September 2001 by Eclipse Press.
+Published September 2001 from Eclipse Press.